-All programs, with the exception of court ordered services, are provided to residents of Iroquois and Kankakee Counties on a sliding fee scale.
+All programs, with the exception of court ordered services, are provided to residents of Iroquois and Kankakee Counties.
 IMHC maintains a no waiting list policy and persons are treated regardless of their economic status.

 The following criteria must be met for an individual to be eligible for Iroquois Mental Health Center services: